seamplex/milonga/README.md

 Mailing list and bug reports: <wasora@seamplex.com>

-milonga is copyright (C) 2009--2016 jeremy theler
+milonga is copyright ©2010--2017 jeremy theler
 milonga is licensed under [GNU GPL version 3](http://www.gnu.org/copyleft/gpl.html) or (at your option) any later version.
-milonga is free software: you are free to change and redistribute it.
+milonga is  [free software](https://www.gnu.org/philosophy/free-sw.html): you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 See the file `COPYING` for copying conditions.